 Currently, the Canadian Task Force on Preventive Health Care does not recommend conducting SBEs (3).
-The BC Cancer Agency continues to encourage SBEs, but acknowledges that there is no evidence of improved survival associated with this practice (4).
 If SBE is performed, it should be conducted in the week following the menstrual period, and should include inspection and palpation of the breast and axilla (4).

 Mammograms are x-ray images of breasts.
 A standard mammogram consists of a medial-lateral oblique view and a cranio-caudal view of both breasts (5).

 Mammography may be performed as either a screening or a diagnostic investigation.
 It is considered the gold standard screening investigation for breast cancer (5).
 Screening mammography is undertaken in asymptomatic women to detect the presence of otherwise unsuspected breast cancer.

 It is important to note that screening mammography differs from diagnostic mammography, which includes several additional radiographic views.
 Diagnostic mammography should be performed in patients with breast symptoms or physical exam findings, patients with breast implants, and patients with a personal history of breast cancer (5).
 As such, these patient populations are not eligible for participation in the screening program and should be referred for diagnostic mammogram or other testing as appropriate.